au5ton/viento/README.md

 Download viento.js or viento.css and use how you'd like.

 ##Dependencies
-Viento.js requires jQuery 1.0 and above.
+Viento.js requires jQuery 1.0 and above because of its selectors and element manipulation functionality.
+You probably already use this library anyway.

 ##Usage
 I'm not here to tell you how to use `viento.css`, so I will explain how to use `viento.js`.